 Instead, be sure to hire a legal professional who has handled situations like this before and knows what it takes to navigate the legal system.
 Hiring someone to stand by your side means you get to focus on your own recovery while your attorney handles the legal matters.

 This means you get peace of mind at every single turn, knowing who to turn to when you have questions and someone to guide you in the most favorable decisions for your situations.

 Why Choose Viles & Beckman, LLC

-Backed by more than 40 years of experiencing representing individuals harmed by negligence, our Fort Myers car accident attorneys at Viles & Beckman, LLC are ready to help you.
+Backed by more than 40 years of experience representing individuals harmed by negligence, our Fort Myers car accident attorneys at Viles & Beckman, LLC are ready to help you.
 We understand how difficult this situation can be and we’re committed to pursuing justice on your behalf,

 You have rights following a car accident caused by negligence.
-Having skilled and seasoned legal advocacy means protecting those rights to the fullest ability.
+Having skilled and seasoned legal advocacy means protecting those rights to their fullest ability.
 You can count on our team to help you move forward.

 Call us at (239) 334-3933 today to discuss your potential issue and learn how our team may be able to help you.

 About the Author of this Page: The above information was written or reviewed by one of the attorneys at Viles & Beckman LLC who have a combined experience of nearly 60 years: Marcus Viles, Michael Beckman or Maria Alaimo.
 The information provided in this article comes from years of experience trying legal cases outside and inside courtrooms throughout Florida along with extensive research.